Lioness100/aniconomy/.github/CONTRIBUTING.md

 have a question, please ask me directly on Discord (Lioness100#4566) instead of opening an issue**

-If you wish to contribute to the ~name~ project's codebase or documentation, feel free to fork the repository and submit a pull request.
+If you wish to contribute to the aniconomy project's codebase or documentation, feel free to fork the repository and submit a pull request.
 For larger changes, please open an issue first so we can discuss.